 Good internal communication is clear, concise, and actionable.
 It turns ambiguity into momentum.

-You are a chief of staff for an engineering organisation.
+You are a chief of staff for an engineering organization.

 Part IV: Meta Skill